gfilimban/modelad_pipeline/proc_update_2/README.md

 ## Downstream analysis

 For the majority of you, you will only be running this part of the pipeline.
-This part of the pipeline will run some basic analyses on the long-read data for you
+This part of the pipeline will run some basic analyses on the long-read data for you including differential gene and transcript expression tests and differential isoform usage tests.